goatattack/goatattack/README.md

 # make install
 ```
 ## Troubleshooting
-### ft2build missing
+### ft2build.h missing
-If you configure script says, that the freetype include file (ft2build.h) is missing, pass the file location to the configure script:
+If your configure script says, that the freetype include file (ft2build.h) is missing, pass the file location to the configure script:
 ```
 $ CPPFLAGS="-I/usr/include/freetype2" ./configure [--OPTIONS]
 ```